Covariate-assisted Sparse Tensor Completion: Introduction

 In this article, we propose Covariate-assisted Sparse Tensor Completion (\texttt{COSTCO}) to recover missing entries in highly sparse tensor with a large percentage of missing entries.
 Under the low-rank assumption on both the tensor and the covariate matrix, we assume the latent components corresponding to the coupled mode are shared by both the tensor and matrix decomposition.
 This model encourages a synthetic representation of the coupled mode by leveraging the additional covariate information into tensor completion. \red{Another advantage of our \texttt{COSTCO} is that it naturally handles the cold-start problem.
-For a new user or a new ad, the CTR tensor itself provides no information to estimate the corresponding missing clicking behaviors.
+For a new ad, the CTR tensor itself provides no information to estimate the corresponding CTR entries.
 Hence, existing standalone tensor completion based methods are not directly applicable.
-In contrast, our \texttt{COSTCO} solves this issue by incorporating additional covariate information.
-The intuition behind it is that the user or ad covariate matrix provides a reasonable cluster structure of users or ads.
-Therefore, the missing clicking behaviors of a new user or a new ad can be learnt from the shared latent components estimated based on both the CTR tensor and the user or ad covariate matrix.} In algorithm, we formulate the parameter estimation as a non-convex optimization with sparsity constraints, and propose an efficient sparse alternating least squares approach with an extra refinement step.
+In contrast, our \texttt{COSTCO} solves this issue by incorporating additional ad covariate information.
+The intuition behind it is that the ad covariate matrix provides a reasonable cluster structure of ads.
+Therefore, the missing clicking behaviors on a new ad can be learnt from the shared latent components estimated based on both the CTR tensor and the ad covariate matrix.
+Similarly, the cold-start problem can be addressed for a new user when we have a user covariate matrix.} In algorithm, we formulate the parameter estimation as a non-convex optimization with sparsity constraints, and propose an efficient sparse alternating least squares approach with an extra refinement step.
 Our algorithm jointly extracts latent features from both tensor and the covariate matrix and uses covariate information to improve the recovery accuracy of the recovered tensor components.
 We showcase through extensive numerical studies that our \texttt{COSTCO} is able to successfully recover entries for a tensor even with $98\%$ missing entries.

 In addition to the above methodological contributions, we also make theoretical contributions to the understanding of how side covariate information affects the performance of tensor completion.
 In particular, we derive the non-asymptotic error bound for the recovered tensor components and explicitly quantify the improvements on both the reveal probability condition and the tensor recovery accuracy due to additional covariate information.
 We show that \texttt{COSTCO} allows for a relaxation on the lower bound of the reveal probability $p$ compared to that required in tensor completion with no covariates, see Assumption 6 for details.
 In the extreme case where all tensor modes are coupled with covariate matrices, we can still recover the tensor entries even when the reveal probability of the tensor is close to zero.
 Moreover, we present the statistical errors for the shared tensor component (corresponding to the coupled mode) and non-shared tensor components separately to demonstrate the gain brought in through the coupling of covariates information in the model.
 We show that given some mild assumptions on noise levels and condition numbers, our \texttt{COSTCO} guarantees an improved recovery accuracy for the shared component.
 Unlike existing theoretical analysis on low-rank tensors which assumes the error tensor to be Gaussian, we do not impose any distributional assumption on the error tensor or the error matrix.
 Our theoretical results depends on the error term only through its sparse spectral norm.